A Look into: HTML5 Datalist

 }

-The script above will show an alert saying “This browser does not support HTML5 datalist element, so we will load the polyfills” when datalist element is not supported.
-In Safari, it looks like this.
+The script above will show an alert saying “This browser does not support HTML5 datalist element, so we will load the polyfills” when the datalist element is not supported.
+In Safari, it looks like this:

-Next, create a new JavaScript file named load.datalist.js and add this line below in it.
-This will target and run the script to the input that has the list attribute.
+Next, create a new JavaScript file named load.datalist.js and add the line below.
+This will target and run the script on the input that has the list attribute.

 $('input[list]').datalist();

-Lastly, we will load the jQuery, jquery.datalist.js and load.datalist.js using Modernizr.load, as follows.
+Lastly, load jQuery, jquery.datalist.js, and load.datalist.js using Modernizr.load, as follows:

 Modernizr.load({